GNS3/gns3-legacy/src/GNS3/Dynagen/README.txt

 Changelog
 =========
 Version 0.11.0
+* Merge of the features of confDynagen (dynamic reconfiguration, pemu support, and many other features).
+Big thanks to Pavel Skovajsa for performing the merge work and other significant contributions.
+* Addition of a pemu server for Cisco PIX emulation.
+Thanks to Thomas Pani for writting the wrapper, and to mmm123 for writing pemu.
 * Could not specify a model of 1751 or 1760 in a router definition
 * WIC interfaces on 1751s and 1760s could not be used
 * On Windows platforms, Network Device list changes to the temp dir before executing Dynamips (helps Vista users).